jsiegenthaler/homebridge-samsungtvht/README.md

 * [Homebridge](https://homebridge.io/) v1.2.5 (or later).
 Developed on Homebridge 1.1.116....1.3.4, earlier versions not tested.
 * A non-Tizen Samsung TV or Home Theater system.
 Tizen started in 2015, so TVs and HTs before 2015 generally work with this plugin.
 * The TV or Home Theater system must be connected to your home network via Ethernet LAN cable, or WiFi.
+* The TV or Home Theater system must have Network Remote Control turned on.

 ## Decode your Samsung TV Model Number
 https://www.samsung.com/uk/support/tv-audio-video/what-do-samsung-tv-model-numbers-actually-mean-why-are-they-so-long/